eludris/docs/src/cli.md

 > **Note**
 >
-> When prompted to choose an editor ***do not*** chose VSCode or any of it's forks
+> When prompted to choose an editor **_do not_** chose VSCode or any of it's forks
-> as this command is ran as root which will really mess up your root parition.
+> as this command is ran as root which will really mess up your root partition.
 >
 > Although you can still pass in a full command to use it you have been warned.